pfyuan110/CT2-Spring23/Week1/Week1_ProjectProposal.md

 ## 6. Note
 a.
 The values (not changes) is recorded every 5s.
 b.
 The values will not be transformed into other meaningful data.

+## 7. Feedback
+a.
+Check the connection.
+Three pins sensor doesn't need resistor.
+b.
+Consider other situations except sitting, such as walking around.
+c.
+Try the stretch sensor.
+d.
+Buy other component, such as battery.